 Welcome to Downtown Disney!
 Let’s eat some vegan food!

-Note that menus and offerings at Downtown Disney + Buena Vista Street have been changing rapidly, so this information here will go out of date at some point!
-But whenever I get new info, I’ll update this post, and make a new post when we’re at a more stable point.
+Note that menus and offerings at Downtown Disney change often, so this information here will go out of date at some point.
 Please check the main page of this blog (https://happiestveganonearth.com/) if you are reading this more than a couple of months in the future, and use the most current version of the blog post so that you have the most accurate info for your visit to the park 🙂

 Please tag me on Instagram whenever you have photos of vegan food in Downtown Disney or notice anything new/different that I can update! 🙂